The Quantum $A_{\infty}$-Relations on the Elliptic Curve: Tropical Morse Graphs

 \section{Tropical Morse Graphs}

+In this section we extend the definition of tropical Morse trees as defined by Abouzaid, Gross, and Seibert in \cite{Clay}, to that of tropical Morse graphs.

-Given an integral affine manifold $B$ of dimension $r$, we form the torus bundle $\tau: X(B)\to B$ by factoring the tangent bundle $TB$ by the local system $\Lambda$, where for $p\in B$, the stalk $\Lambda_p$ of $\Lambda$ is locally generated by $\partial/\partial y_1,\dots,\partial/\partial y_n$, where $y_1,\dots,y_n$ are the affine coordinates of $B$.
-So in our 1-dimensional case in which $B=\mb{R}/d\mb{Z}$, $X(B)$ is obtained by factoring each fiber $\mb{R}$ of $TB$ by the lattice $\mb{Z}\cdot\partial/\partial y$.
+Given an integral affine manifold $\ms{B}$ of dimension $r$, we form the torus bundle $\tau: X(\ms{B})\to \ms{B}$ by factoring the tangent bundle $T\ms{B}$ by the local system $\Lambda$, where for $p\in \ms{B}$, the stalk $\Lambda_p$ of $\Lambda$ is locally generated by $\partial/\partial y_1,\dots,\partial/\partial y_n$, where $y_1,\dots,y_n$ are the affine coordinates of $\ms{B}$.
+So in our 1-dimensional case in which $\ms{B}=\mb{R}/d\mb{Z}$, $X(\ms{B})$ is obtained by factoring each fiber $\mb{R}$ of $T\ms{B}$ by the lattice $\mb{Z}\cdot\partial/\partial y$.
 See \cite{Clay} for a full account.

-\begin{defn} $B(\frac{1}{n}\mb{Z})$ is the set of points of the affine manifold $B=\mb{R}/d\mb{Z}$ with coordinates in $\frac{1}{n}\mb{Z}$. \end{defn}
+\begin{defn} $\ms{B}(\frac{1}{n}\mb{Z})$ is the set of points of the affine manifold $\ms{B}=\mb{R}/d\mb{Z}$ with coordinates in $\frac{1}{n}\mb{Z}$. \end{defn}

-In this section we define tropical Morse graphs and use them to construct Riemann surfaces with boundary on the elliptic curve $X(B)$.
-Each boundary component lies in a finite union of Lagrangian submanifolds $\{L_{n_i}|n_i\in\mb{Z}\}$ of $X(B)$, the successive intersections of which comprise the corners of the surface Riemann.
-Each moduli space of tropical Morse graphs is indexed by a set of these corners, each being a lift of a point $p\in B(\frac{1}{n_j-n_i}\mb{Z})$.
+In this section we define tropical Morse graphs and use them to construct Riemann surfaces with boundary on the elliptic curve $X(\ms{B})$.
+Each boundary component lies in a finite union of Lagrangian submanifolds $\{L_{n_i}|n_i\in\mb{Z}\}$ of $X(\ms{B})$, the successive intersections of which comprise the corners $\{p_{i,j}\}$ of the Riemann surface.
+The indices comprising the pair $(i,j)$ for each $p_{i,j}$ are ordered according to a boundary traversal defined by the surface lying on the left, where $i$ corresponds to $L_{n_i}$.
+Note that in the case of a tree, this corresponds to a counterclockwise traversal, and in the case of a graph $G$ with $\mm{H}_1(G)=1$, this corresponds to a counterclockwise traversal of the outer boundary and a clockwise traversal of the inner boundary.
+Each moduli space of tropical Morse graphs is indexed by a set of these corners, each being a lift of a point $p\in \ms{B}(\frac{1}{n_j-n_i}\mb{Z})$.